 1. Location tracking features of a school-issued device;

-2. Audio or visual receiving, transmitting, or recording feature of a school-issued device; or
+2. Audio or visual receiving, transmitting or recording features of a school-issued device; or

 3. Student interactions with a school-issued device, including keystrokes and web-browsing activities.